qrti/filaSenseBall/README.md

 <br>
 <br>

-To adapt to filament tension the sensor can be tilted, if smoothly printed a tilt angel up to 85 degree should be possible
+To adapt to filament tension the sensor can be tilted
+if smoothly printed a tilt angel up to 85 degree should be possible
 <img src="images/view_02.jpg" width=640>
 <br>
 <br>